 - Creditor Protection: because it falls under the Canadian Pension Laws, it is completely creditor protected.

 - Allows for tax-free transfers of RRSP assets into the Pension Plan and subject to the same creditor protection

-- PPP is funded as a corporate expense thus can significantly reduce your corporate tax obligation in any given year.
+- IPP is funded as a corporate expense, thus can significantly reduce your corporate tax obligation in any given year.

 - All fees (management, administrative, actuarial and commissions) to manage the Personal Pension Plan are a deductible business expense.
-Any RRSPs transferred into a PPP, any past fees for RRSP are now subject to a tax credit to the corporation.
+Any RRSPs transferred into an IPP, any past fees for RRSP are now subject to a tax credit to the corporation.

 - HST Tax Credit available only to pension plans

 - Additional top-up payments available when assets return less than 7.5% (further increases contribution room)